-1.1 Whilst at University, all students should be able to study and perform to the best of their ability in a safe and comfortable environment.
+1.1 Whilst at Cambridge University, all students should be able to study and perform to the best of their ability in a safe and comfortable environment.
 The reality of College and University life means that students not only work but also live in close proximity to each other, and whilst many students find studying and living in such an environment easy and enjoyable, others can find it more challenging.

 The term 'fitness to study' as used in this document relates to the entire student experience, and not just a student's ability to engage with their studies.
-For example, unless it is informed otherwise, the College expects its students to be able to live in harmony with others, and not conduct themselves in a way which has an adverse impact on those around them.
+For example, the College expects its students to be able to live in harmony with others, and not conduct themselves in a way which has an adverse impact on those around them.
 This procedure is not designed to address academic performance issues (which should be dealt with under the normal academic assessment and monitoring procedures) except where poor academic performance is resulting from a fitness to study issue.